UW is committed to helping students from all economic backgrounds access world-class education.

 Students in need of financial assistance are encouraged to fill out the Free Application for Student Aid (FAFSA) form.
 To be eligible for various resources, students must complete the FAFSA form by January 15.
 The UW Student Financial Aid Office offers additional resources.

 Part-time work-study programs are available to assist students with funding their undergraduate degree.
 Students who qualify for work study jobs may work up to 19 hours per week while going to school.

 A number of scholarships are awarded annually.
 Some scholarships are specific to Civil & Environmental Engineering students while others are open to all undergraduates.

-CEE Scholarships: The department offers a variety of merit and need-based scholarships for new, transfer, and continuing majors.
+CEE Scholarships: The CEE department offers a variety of merit and need-based scholarships for new, transfer, and continuing majors.
 Each year, dozens of students receive scholarships in varying amounts totaling over $400,000.
-Students apply online during two application windows April 1 - May 15 (primarily for continuing majors) and August 1 to August 22 (primarily for new and transfer students) for awards the following academic year.
+Students apply for CEE scholarships during the annual application window of April 1 - May 15.
+These scholarships are awarded for the following academic year.

 In addition, the department regularly posts scholarship announcements from industry and professional associations on the CEE Undergraduate News blog.